5 Ways to Keep Your Home Safe Year-Round

 - Have fire extinguishers professionally inspected once per year.

 - Test the automatic reversing mechanism by placing a piece of wood, such as a 2×4, on the ground in the door’s path as it’s closing.
 The door should reverse one or two seconds after hitting the wood.
-If it does not, refer to your owner’s manual on how to make an adjustment to the opener’s sensitivity or contact a professional garage door service.
+If it does not, refer to your owner’s manual to make an adjustment to the opener’s sensitivity or contact a professional garage door service.

 - Test the photoelectric sensors by placing an object in front of them as the door is coming down.
 The door should immediately reverse.
 If it does not, check the sensors for alignment, dirty lenses or damage.